 • Better CAC: CLV ratio: The ratio of the customer acquisition cost (CAC) to the customer lifetime value is a primary indicator of a business’s profitability, growth potential, and financial health.
 By reducing customer churn, you can improve this ratio.

-There are several reasons why customers churn, some of which are highly personal and unique to each customer or business.
-However, most customer churn falls under one of four categories:
+There are several reasons why customers leave, some of which are highly personal and unique to each user.
+However, to effectively reduce customer attrition rate, we must look beyond surface-level issues and identify the structural failures in the customer journey.

 Bad product-customer fit